jaheyns/CfdOF/data/defaults/_Readme.md

    where filename is a path relative to the 'defaults' folder.
-   - As a convenience to ignore nonexistant variables (see below), if filename ends with `_None`, nothing will be included
+   - As a convenience to ignore nonexistent variables (see below), if filename ends with `_None`, nothing will be included
    - As a convenient catch-all, if `filename` is not found, the same file name with the text after the last underscore